Lucyware/Fairytalefoods/home/index.md

 ---
 Welcome to Fairy Tale Foods

-These magical recipes will transport you into your favourite fairytales,
+These magical recipes will transport you into your favourite Fairy Tales, encoporating Fairy Tale foods and chracters into these delicous tasty treats.